Disentangling Internal Tides from Balanced Motions with Deep Learning and Surface Field Synergy: Impacts of different surface fields

-There is an abundance of wave signatures and information on scattering medium in $\bU$.
-Under linear polarization relations, the phases of IT imprints on $H$ are related to the IT imprints on $\bU$.
-The orientations of the IT imprints on $\bU$ are guided by the phase velocity's direction, which also guides the orientation of the IT imprints on $H$.
-Thus, $\bU$ contains useful wave signature.
-On the other hand, BM velocities generate both local and far-reaching spatial variations of wave energies, as suggested by several works \cite{rainville2006propagation, Wagner2017,2021_JFM_SavvaKV,uncu2024wave}.
+There is an abundance of wave signatures and information \ch{about the} scattering medium in $\bU$. \ch{For a locally plane-wave IT component of a given vertical mode, the perturbations of $H$ and components of $\bU$ obey the standard linear polarization relations: they share the same horizontal wavevector, which sets the horizontal scale, and the linear wave solution determines the relation between amplitudes and phase offsets, which, together with wavevectors, set the locations of wave crests.
+Although our ITs can not be simply modeled by such plane waves, this heuristic argument suggests that } $\bU$ contains useful \ch{information about} wave signature.
+On the other hand, BM velocities \ch{induce} both local and far-reaching spatial variations of wave energies, as suggested by several works \cite{rainville2006propagation, Wagner2017,2021_JFM_SavvaKV,uncu2024wave}.
 Hence, the imprints from BMs on $\bU$ can provide important information on the scattering medium.

-From this perspective, the information contained in $\bU$ is abundant, and different from that in $H$.
-The exact reason why Configuration $\{\bU\}$ outperforms Configuration $\{H\}$ is not completely clear.
-We speculate that one contributing factor is the stronger wave signatures in $\bU$, as compared to $H$.
-Quantitatively, the root mean square (hereafter ``rms") of the IT amplitude of $H$, computed as $\sqrt{\left(h^{\text{sim}}_{\cos}\right)^2+\left(h^{\text{sim}}_{\sin}\right)^2}$, is only $3.7\%$ of the rms of $H$ in the testing data.
-In comparison, if we compute the IT imprints on $U$ and $V$ in the same way as $H$ (following \eqref{eq:eularian filtering1}--\eqref{eq:eularian filtering2}), the rms of the IT amplitudes of $U$ and $V$ are $20.8\%$ and $17.8\%$ of the rms of $U$ and $V$ respectively, which are about a magnitude larger than $3.7\%$.
-Theoretically, under a Helmholtz decomposition of surface velocities, linear waves dominate over BMs in the divergent component (e.g., \citeA{buhler2014wave}), which explains a source of the strong wave signatures in $\bU$.
-We further speculate, from the perspective of the Helmholtz decomposition, that an additional advantage of $\bU$ is a relatively clean conceptual pathway to disentangle the waves and BMs; this is discussed in \S \ref{sec:Unet:discussion}.
+From this perspective, the information contained in $\bU$ is abundant and complementary to that in $H$.
+The exact reason why Configuration $\{\bU\}$ outperforms Configuration $\{H\}$ is not clear. \ch{ In \S\ref{sec:degraded}, we conduct additional experiments in which the input SSVs are low-pass filtered in space, thereby smoothing out much of its fine-scale content.
+We find that adding the smoothed $\bU$ still substantially improves the performance, even at output scales finer than those strongly retained in the smoothed SSVs.
+These results suggest that the larger-scale contextual information in $\bU$, associated with the BM-related scattering medium, is helpful.
+At the same time, the degraded performance at high wavenumbers when $\bU$ is smoothed indicates that the fine-scale wave-signature information in $\bU$ is also useful.} Theoretically, under a Helmholtz decomposition of surface velocities, linear waves dominate over BMs in the divergent component (e.g., \citeA{buhler2014wave}), which explains a source of the strong wave signatures in $\bU$.
+We thus speculate, from the perspective of the Helmholtz decomposition, that an additional advantage of $\bU$ is a relatively clean conceptual pathway to disentangle the waves and BMs; this is discussed in \S \ref{sec:Unet:discussion}.

 The performance of Configuration $\{H, \bs{U}\}$ is higher than both Configuration $\{\bs{U}\}$ and Configuration $\{H\}$ by large margins.
 This reflects that the two variables provide complementary information, and adding one to the other improves the performance.